 - Representatives of UMBC, the U.S. Geological Survey and the U.S. Environmental Protection Agency gathered in UMBC’s Albin O. Kuhn Library Gallery and pledged to work together to diversify and advance environmental science.

-- UMBC’s Christopher Slaughter, engineering student with health equity focus, wins prestigious Gates Cambridge Scholarship.
+- UMBC’s Christopher Slaughter ’23, computer engineering, wins prestigious Gates Cambridge Scholarship.

 - The Office of the Provost and campus leaders support our community members through a range of programs and initiatives, including UMBC’s Postdoctoral Fellows Program for Faculty Diversity and the Family Support Plan.